 Rep. Pappas and Rep. Bacon Introduce Bill to Criminalize Predatory Fees on Veterans' Benefits

-The SAFEGUARD Veterans Act of 2026 is currently in the early stages of the legislative process.
-It has been sent to the House Committee on Veterans' Affairs and the Committee on Energy and Commerce for review.
-The bill is actively moving forward as it awaits further study by these committees.
+The SAFEGUARD Veterans Act of 2026 is in the early stages of the legislative process and has been sent to the House Committee on Veterans' Affairs and the Committee on Energy and Commerce for review.
+Since June 1, 2026, no further action has been taken on the bill.
+It is currently stalled because most bills do not receive a committee vote.

 This bill has strong bipartisan support and addresses a popular issue, but many bills struggle to get through the full legislative process during a busy session.